monsonite/74HCxx-SPI-Controller_Peripheral/README.md

 For the purpose of testing, the serial data output MOSI from U6 is connected directly to the serial data input MISO of U7.

+The unused halves of U8 and U9 are used to form an ALU and Carry flipflop for the bit-serial CPU.
+These signals have been omitted for clarity.